rw-hsma-fpga/grub-switch/README.md

 * Switch- or jumper-controlled *write-protect*
 * Can be used with self-written firmware for other purposes, like any commercial board; provides up to 13 I/O-pins with 5V logic.

-Obviously this requires soldering skills and is likely not the cheapest hardware option, especially because have to order your own PCB.
+Obviously this requires soldering skills and is likely not the cheapest hardware option, especially because you have to order your own PCB.
 But it's fun!

 ---